webdetails/sparkl/documentation/spec.md

 	* Description: override the plugin's CPK libs with their current version
 	* Parameters: plugin Id
 	* Output: (operation status)
-* listPluginElements
+* listElements
-	* Description: list the plugin elements (dashboards and Endpoints)
+	* Description: list the plugin elements (dashboards and endpoints)
 	* Parameters: plugin Id
 	* Output: table listing the plugin elements and corresponding info
 * packPlugin
 	* Description: create a zip file with the plugin current version
-	* Parameters: plugin Id
+	* Parameters: plugin Id and url/path to save the pack
 	* Output: (operation status)
 * sendAsEmail
 	* Description: pack plugin and open email default application with zip file already attached